-The hypocrisy of the U.S.' stand against 'state-sponsored terrorism' is seen in the fact that while the US bombed Libya, American oil companies continued to carry oil on which Gaddaff's regime survives.
-It has often been pointed out that despite the reality of the many innocent victims of Israeli terrorism and Pretoria's armed forces, the U.S. has consistently voted in the UN Security Council against sanctions on these two states, American-financed terrorists have killed even more Nicaraguans.
-The lesson of the Vietnam War must surely be that such aggression will always fail to intimidate a determined people.
+The hypocrisy of the U.S.'s stand against "statensored terrorism" is seen in the fact that while US bombed Libya, American oil companies tinued to carry oil on which Gaddafi's regime rives.
+It has often been pointed out that despite reality of the many innocent victims of Israeli orism and Pretoria's armed forces, the U.S. has sistently voted in the UN Security Council inst sanctions on these two states.
+Americanneed terrorists have killed even more Nicarais.
+The lesson of the Victnam War must surely hat such aggression will always fail to intimierpower Intervention and Destabilization a determined people.